Free exhibits at Newberry Library.

 Spanning roughly 400 years—from the seventeenth century to the twenty-first—the exhibition tells a multitude of stories using various Newberry collections, including maps, art, promotional ephemera, archival photos and videos, and personal letters and diaries.

 Starting Saturday, September 28, free docent-led tours of the exhibition will be offered on Fridays and Saturdays at 2 pm and Tuesdays at 11 am.
+The tour explains the key parts of the exhibit and some of the background.
+It’s 30 minutes.
+Then start from the beginning and work your way through.
+I spent a little under two hours total.

 Timeline of the Newberry Library